gunasekhar02/FullTasks/README.md

-# FullTasksDay2
+# FullTasksDay
 ##keywords

-things that i learnt today are applied and implimented here!
+things that i learnt were applied and implimented here!